NCSU-Libraries/iiif_url/README.md

 # => "/100,200,300,300/150,/0/default.png"
 ```

-You can also pass in some initial options and then add on others:
+You can also pass in some initial params and then add on others:

 ```ruby
 url = IiifUrl.new({size: {w: 100}})